Anisotropic propagation of GHz surface and bulk acoustic waves in gallium arsenide studied by random scattering: Results and discussion

-At first glance, the measurement of BAW modes is surprising, as they lack an out-of-plane displacement component (see Fig. \ref{fig:Theory_2}(a,c)) and therefore should not modulate the optical path length -- the principle underlying our detection technique.
+At first glance, the measurement of BAW modes is surprising, as they lack an out-of-plane displacement component (see Fig. \ref{fig:Theory_2}(a, c)) and therefore should not modulate the optical path length -- the principle underlying our detection technique.
 However, stress-free boundary conditions alter the displacement profile of the modes near the surface, possibly introducing an out-of-plane component.
-In addition, a modulation of the refractive index by the acousto-optic effect \cite{Chaudhary2025, Debye1932} could contribute to the measured signal.
+Such bulk modes satisfying the stress-free boundary conditions at the surface are referred to as surface-skimming or lateral BAWs.\cite{Lewis1977, Dewhurst1986, Sathish2004} In addition, a modulation of the refractive index by the acousto-optic effect \cite{Chaudhary2025, Debye1932} could contribute to the measured signal.
 Interestingly, despite exhibiting an out-of-plane displacement component, the SV-BAW is not observed and the origin of its absence remains unclear.